Nate Lowe Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

+- The Orioles pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Orioles' 4.15 team ERA ranks 12th among all MLB pitching staffs.
+- The Orioles' 4.15 team ERA ranks 14th across all MLB pitching staffs.

-- The right-hander last pitched on Sunday against the Toronto Blue Jays, when he tossed 5 1/3 innings, allowing one earned run while giving up nine hits.
+- The right-hander's last appearance came on Tuesday against the New York Yankees, when he went five innings, surrendering four earned runs while giving up seven hits.

+- The 26-year-old has an ERA of 4.34, with 7.7 strikeouts per nine innings, in eight games this season.
+Opponents have a .269 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.